-- (i) "Judgment" or "final judgment" refers to the final decision of the court resolving the dispute and determining the rights and obligations of the parties.
+(i) "Judgment" or "final judgment" refers to the final decision of the court resolving the dispute and determining the rights and obligations of the parties.
 At the trial court level, for example, a final judgment generally is entered by the court after a jury verdict and after post-verdict motions have been decided.
-In most cases, the losing party can appeal a verdict only after a final judgment has been entered by the trial court. - (ii) "Damages" refers to the amount of money sought by a plaintiff in a complaint, or awarded to a party by a jury or, in some cases, by a judge.
+In most cases, the losing party can appeal a verdict only after a final judgment has been entered by the trial court.

+- (ii) "Damages" refers to the amount of money sought by a plaintiff in a complaint, or awarded to a party by a jury or, in some cases, by a judge.
 "Compensatory damages" are awarded to compensate the prevailing party for actual losses suffered, if liability is proved.
 In cases in which there is a finding that a defendant has acted wilfully, maliciously or fraudulently, generally based on a higher burden of proof than is required for a finding of liability for compensatory damages, a plaintiff also may be awarded "punitive damages".
 Although damages may be awarded at the trial court stage, a losing party may be protected from paying any damages until all appellate avenues have been exhausted by posting a supersedeas bond.
-The amount of such a bond is governed by the law of the relevant jurisdiction and generally is set at the amount of damages plus some measure of statutory interest, modified at the discretion of the appropriate court or subject to limits set by a court or statute. - (iii) "Settlement" refers to certain types of cases in which cigarette manufacturers, including RJRT, B&W and Lorillard Tobacco, have agreed to resolve disputes with certain plaintiffs without resolving the cases through trial. - (iv) All sums set out in this section have been converted to GBP and US\$ using the following end closing rates as at 31 December 2019: GBP 1 to US\$ 1.32475, GBP 1 to CAD\$ 1.71787, GBP 1 to EURO 1.1801777, GBP 1 to BRL 5.32907, GBP 1 to AOA 638.83022, GBP 1 to NGN 480.77827, GBP 1 to KRW 1532.01, GBP 1 to HRK 8.78177 and GBP 1 to JPY 143.96721.
+The amount of such a bond is governed by the law of the relevant jurisdiction and generally is set at the amount of damages plus some measure of statutory interest, modified at the discretion of the appropriate court or subject to limits set by a court or statute. - (iii) "Settlement" refers to certain types of cases in which cigarette manufacturers, including RJRT, B&W and Lorillard Tobacco, have agreed to resolve disputes with certain plaintiffs without resolving the cases through trial. - (iv) All sums set out in this section have been converted to GBP and US\$ using the following end closing rates as at 31 December 2020: GBP 1 to US\$ 1.3670, GBP 1 to CAD\$ 1.7415, GBP 1 to Euro 1.1172, GBP 1 to BRL 7.1002, GBP 1 to AOA 895.4418, GBP 1 to NGN 539.6035, GBP 1 to KRW 1484.92, GBP 1 to HRK 8.4326, GBP 1 to JPY 141.1308, GBP 1 to QAR 4.9770 and GBP 1 to SAR 5.128.